-- Enterprise Information Technology Services (EITS) - Internships in IT (CSCI 7007-3 credits required for international students) - On campus employment - 5.
-Application for Out of State Tuition Waivers- for MS Thesis students who have completed all course work, except thesis, and Phd Candidates. - 6.
-Regents Out of State Tuition Waivers - 7.
-Domestic/International Travel Awards- by Graduate School and/or School of Computing.
-For graduate students to attend a regional, national or international conference to present a paper.
+- Enterprise Information Technology Services (EITS) - Internships in IT (CSCI 7007-3 credits required for international students) - On campus employment-see UGA job board - 5.
+Application for Out of State Tuition Waivers- for MS Thesis students who have completed all course work, except thesis, and Phd Candidates.
+Due by the last day of the semester for the following semester.
+Apply in Grad status.

+6. Regents Out of State Tuition Waivers

+7. Domestic/International Travel Awards- by Graduate School and/or School of Computing.
+Student must qualify for the travel award.
+This award is for graduate students to attend a regional, national or international conference to present a paper.
 All students who are involved in research are encouraged to attend conferences and make presentations of the results.
-If your research advisor has travel funds from a grant source, then those funds may be used to reimburse your travel and local expenses. - 8.
-Financial Hardship https://grad.uga.edu/index.php/current-students/financial-information/unexpected-financial-hardship/ - No full-time student may work for UGA for more than 50% time (20 hours a week) in a single or combined position.
+If your research advisor has travel funds from a grant source, then those funds may be used to reimburse your travel and local expenses.
+Students must 8. be prepared to apply and submit required abstract, acceptance (if available) and estimated budget to Graduate Coordinator office.
+Deadlines to apply will be communicated to CS grad email listserv.
+Note, virtual travel is not covered by Graduate School for international or domestic conferences.
+However, you may seek travel funding with School of Computing and your research advisor.
+Any travel outside of GA or international requires an electronic Travel Authorization to be completed at least 2-3 weeks before travel.

+8. Financial Hardship- https://grad.uga.edu/index.php/current-students/financialinformation/unexpected-financial-hardship/

+• No full-time student may work for UGA for more than 50% time (20 hours a week) in a single or combined position.
 Additional restrictions will apply when the assistance originates from outside the University.